project-illium/illium-documentation/docs/api/node_service.md

     rpc GetTreasuryWhitelist(GetTreasuryWhitelistRequest) returns (GetTreasuryWhitelistResponse) {}

-    // UpdateTreasuryWhitelist adds or removes a transaction to from the treasury whitelist rpc UpdateTreasuryWhitelist(UpdateTreasuryWhitelistRequest) returns (UpdateTreasuryWhitelistResponse) {}
+    // UpdateTreasuryWhitelist adds or removes a transaction to from the treasury whitelist
+    // This update is committed to the datastore and will persist between sessions. rpc UpdateTreasuryWhitelist(UpdateTreasuryWhitelistRequest) returns (UpdateTreasuryWhitelistResponse) {}

     // ReconsiderBlock tries to reprocess the given block